How to Track SEO Rankings with Google Analytics

 8. Track Page-Specific SEO Performance

 Tracking the SEO performance of your organic landing pages at a per-page level will help you understand a few different things about your traffic and your content.
-Here are a few of the biggest conclusions you can draw from this report:
+Here are a few of the biggest conclusions you can draw from the pages report:

-• Which landing pages are resulting in conversions
+- Which landing pages are resulting in conversions and have the highest conversion rate

-• Which landing pages visitors spend the longest time reading/interacting with
+- Which landing pages do visitors spend the longest time reading/interacting with

-To find site traffic sources for a specific page in GA4, navigate to Engagement » Pages and Screens.
-In the table, you’ll see both Views and Users, so you can see how many views each page got, and how many users completed those views.
+To find site traffic sources for a specific page in Google Analytics, navigate to Engagement » Pages and Screens.
+In the table, you’ll see both Views and Users, so you can see how many views each page got, and how many users make up those views.

-To add source/medium to the report, click the plus icon above the Totals column.
-In the dropdown, choose Session Acquisition then Session source / medium.
+To add source/medium to the report, click the + icon above the Totals column.
+In the dropdown menu, choose Traffic source then Session source / medium.

 Now, you have a table of your pages by source/medium and views:

-To change this table to view your landing pages by source/medium, scroll over the the Event count column.
+To change this table to see your landing page views by source/medium, scroll over the Event count column.
 Click the down arrow next to All Events and select first_visit.

 Then, click the Event count column title to sort by landing page visit events.
 Now you have your landing page visits report by source/medium.